Nelluq/mechanical_keyboard/README.md

 it a little trickier to hand solder for people with less soldering experience (especially the 108 SOD-323 diodes...), but it's entirely possible.

-I started the project in August 2019 because I needed a better keyboard for work, and I wanted to try out STM32 MCUs, which I hadn't used before.
-I couldn't get the firmware woring initially, so set it aside for a few months and finally finished it in February 2020.
+I started the project in August 2019 because I needed a better keyboard for work.
+I also wanted to try out STM32 MCUs, which I hadn't used before.
+I couldn't get the firmware working initially, so set it aside for a few months and finally finished it in February 2020.
 The first version of the firmware was written using the STM32Cube framework with STM32 HAL, but I ended up not being satisfied with the generated code from that system, and the keyboard itself wasn't working as well as I wanted.
 Eventually, in April 2020, I rewrote the entirity of the firmware using